Pond dipping in Bury Rangers

 What to bring to school

 Please ensure that your child has a named water bottle in the classroom everyday.
 We are unable to provide water bottles for the children who are missing one.
+Please ensure only water is in the water bottles.

 When to arrive